 Dr. and Mrs. Woodford moved to Hartford, Connecticut and according to the Hartford City Business Directory of 1928, Dr. Woodford’s medical office was located at 60 Arnoldale Road and the family resided at 55 Elm.
 Dr. Woodford was now working for the Connecticut General Life Insurance Company.
 The Woodford Family moved to 234 S. Ridgewood Road in New Jersey in 1930.
 Dr. Woodford was drafted into the United States Navy during WWII.
 At the time of his enlistment, he was residing at 463 Lenox Ave., in South Orange, New Jersey.

 Dr. George Elliott Woodford died on the 25th of May, 1954.
 Mrs. Woodford died in September of 1975 in Plainfield, New Jersey.
+They are buried at the Pluckemin Presbyterian Church New Cemetery in New Jersey.

 *Dr. John Alexander MacGregor also appears on the Chatham-Kent Physician Tribute website.